matloff/fastStat/README.md

 In our opinion poll example, Q is called a *point estimate* of q.
 We would also like to have an interval estimate, which gives a range of values.
-If say in in an election, the results of an opinion poll are reported as, Candidate X has support of 62.1% of the voters, with a margin of 3.9%," it is saying,
+If say in in an election, the results of an opinion poll are reported as, "Candidate X has support of 62.1% of the voters, with a margin of 3.9%," it is saying,

 > A 95% confidence interval (CI) for X's support is (58.2%,66.0%).